manuelyllesca/class-relationships/README.md

         class 6.
 Association

     }

+    namespace 6.
+Association{

+        class Student
+        class BookReview
+        class VC
+        class Founder
+    }

     note "Multiplicity\nAssociative classes should indicate the number of objects per associative relationship.
 Multiplicity between objects:
 	• No value: (1)
     • int: (e.g., 2 | Exactly two instances are associated from A to B.)
     • 1..*: (e.g., One to many)
     • n..n: (e.g., 2..10 | Specific range)

-[Use 0 and a range to indicate that an associative relationship is optional]
+    [0 indicates that an associative relationship is optional]
     • 0..1: (e.g., 0..1 | Optional relationship | 0 with a maximum of 1.)
     • 0..: (e.g., 0.. | Optional relationship | 0 to many.)

 When each side of an associative relationship has a cardinality/multiplicity value, you must read from right to left (end to beginning), not left to right (beginning to end).